 Here comes the fun part everyone wants to know about!

 Due to its tourism policy, Bhutan is relatively expensive to travel compared to its South Asian neighbors.
-Foreigners must be on a guided tour that costs $200-250 per day per person, depending on season.
-This means travel to Bhutan is not for everyone—heck, I only made it in because I was on a sponsored trip!
+Foreigners must be on a guided tour that costs $200-250 per day per person, depending on the season.
+This means visiting is not for everyone—heck, I only made it in because I was on a sponsored trip!

 If you can afford to travel to Bhutan, I believe it’s worth it.
 Here’s my in-depth article about the cost of travel in Bhutan and why I believe it’s worth the money.
 Check it if you want to learn why Bhutan is so expensive to travel in, what the $250 price tag includes, and why I hard agree with Bhutan’s pricing policy.
 Yes, even as a broke backpacker.

-Note: When I visited in 2017, tourists from India, Bangladesh, Sri Lanka, and the Maldives were exempt from the minimum daily fee.
+Note: When I visited in 2017, tourists from India, Bangladesh, and the Maldives were exempt from the minimum daily fee.
 However, this is changing.
-As of late 2019, they are now required to pay the $65/day sustainable development fee, plus fees for visas and processing.
+From July 2020 on, regional tourists have to pay 1,200 Rs a day (rouhgly $16) to visit Bhutan.